 That’s why we’re empowering our students to put their ideas into action.
 How can we use code to distribute food to the hungry?
 To stop future pandemics?
 To support the pursuit of racial equity?
 Whether it’s on a local or global level, kids will have the chance to program prototypes of their creative solutions to real issues facing our world.

 All completed projects will be hosted on the TCS website.
-Voting opens on Friday, May 6th when participants will have the opportunity to vote for Coders’ Choice.
-The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event on Monday, May 9th.
+Everyone will have the opportunity to vote for Coders’ Choice.
+The TCS team will reveal this winner, as well as winners in several technical categories chosen by our TCS instructors, during a live virtual event in June.

 We encourage you to explore the Sustainable Development Goals with your children and to engage in conversations with them about what those goals are trying to address.
 Check out this resource about discussing SDGs with kids, and think about what goals they may already have a passion for or might like to know more about.

-Participants will have four weeks to work on their projects.
+Participants will have four official weeks to work on their projects but can start right away!
 Group projects are also encouraged.

 If you miss the deadline, you may still be able to participate, just contact us here.